mottensmann/NocMigR/README.md

 **Update:**

-With adequate computational power there is no need to split large wave files into segments of one hour.
-This way, the event detection process is much faster (steps 3:6), usually less than four minutes for an entire NocMig night!
+With adequate computational power there is no need to split even larger wave files into segments of one hour.
+This way, the event detection process is much faster (steps 3:6), usually less than four minutes for an entire **NocMig** night!

     #>
     #>